davidoscovel/DavidScovel/LunarLander/README.md

 C++, SFML, Github

 ### Preview
-The goal is to land smoothly on the colored platforms to earn as many points as possible before running out of fuel.
+The goal is to land the vessel smoothly on the colored platforms to earn as many points as possible before running out of fuel.
+More points are awarded for landing on smaller platforms.
+Here's an image of what the game looks like:

 ![Screenshot](LunarLanderScreenshot.png)